Valve's Gabe Newell Says Only 30 SteamVR Apps Have Made $250,000+

 Team Fortress 3 has been released.
 It is called Overwatch.

-Candy Crush Spotify Tinder Clash Clans (Score:2)
+Candy Crush Spotify Tinder Clash Clans (Score:4, Interesting)

 Re: (Score:2)